OWASP/SecureCodingDojo/trainingportal/static/lessons/securityCodeReviewMaster/data.md

 You could transform the data in a non-reversible way.
 This can be done through a cryptographic operation known as hashing.
 Hashing algorithms, such as the SHA-2 class of algorithms, convert data in a way that cannot be reversed.
 However this doesn’t prevent one from trying a large amount of possible values in order to reach the same outcome.
 This is known as cracking.
 Cracking takes a long time and requires a lot of computing resources.
 Hackers maintain lists of pre-computed hashes, known as rainbow tables, in order to avoid the computing cost.

-The defence employed against rainbow tables is to complicate the calculation by adding a salt.
+The defense employed against rainbow tables is to complicate the calculation by adding a salt.
 A salt is a random value that is added to the data being transformed in order to alter the resulting hash.

     "ABCDEFG" + "-32524..." -> sha256("ABCDEFG-32524...") -> 97AF3...
     original     salt

-Another defence against cracking is adaptive hashing.
+Another defense against cracking is adaptive hashing.
 This involves re-hashing the data for a large amount of iterations, each iteration taking longer than the previous.
 This increases the computing time.
 For a single hash the time is negligible but for a cracking attack it results in millions of years.
 A largely adopted adaptive hashing algorithm is PBKDF2.

 Secure hashing may be employed for various other types of data.
 For example if an application needs to uniquely identify users for analytics purposes, it could construct a unique, non-reversible hash from the user name and their IP address.
 This process is known as **Tokenization**.